olivier3lanc/Frontend-links/README.md

 ## Maps

+* [openfreemap](https://github.com/hyperknot/openfreemap) Free and open-source map hosting solution with custom styles for websites and apps, using OpenStreetMap data - hyperknot/openfreemap
 * [OpenFreeMap](https://openfreemap.org/) OpenFreeMap – Open-Source Map Hosting lets you display custom maps on your website and apps for free.
 * [Turn images into contour maps](https://benjdd.com/posts/turn-images-into-contour-maps/) Take a look at how I turn images into a contour map in the browser with the element.
 * [Bright - TileServer GL](https://openmaptiles.geo.data.gouv.fr/styles/osm-bright/?vector#1.37/0/0)